xetdata/pyxet/docs/markdowns/quickstart.md

-# Quick Start
+# Quickstart

 [XetHub](https://xethub.com/) is a cloud storage platform with Git capabilities.
-It is a great place to store your data, models, logs, and code.
-The pyxet library allows you to easily access XetHub from Python.
+It is a great place to store your data, models, logs, and code with versioning.
+The pyxet library allows you to easily access XetHub files directly from Python.

 ## Installation